trifectatechfoundation/teach-rs/slides/D-trait-objects-patterns.md

 In order for a trait to be object safe, these conditions need to be met:

 - If `trait T: Y`, then`Y` must be object safe
-- trait `T` must not be `Sized`
+- trait `T` must not be `Sized`: *Why?*
-- No associated constants allowed
+- No associated constants allowed*
-- No associated types with generic allowed
+- No associated types with generic allowed*
 - All associated functions must either be dispatchable from a trait object, or explicitly non-dispatchable
+    - e.g. function must have a receiver with a reference to `Self`

 Details in [The Rust Reference](https://doc.rust-lang.org/reference/items/traits.html#object-safety).
 Read them!

+*These seem to be compiler limitations

 ---
 layout: default